Bengali Scheduled Caste Surname List

 a) Citizenship

-2. Voter Identity Card of self or parent(s) (EPIC).
+• Voter Identity Card (EPIC) of yourself or your parent(s).

-3. Authenticated Voter List of self or parent(s).
+• Authenticated Voter List of yourself or your parent(s).

-4. Permanent Account Number (PAN) Card of self or parent(s).
+• Permanent Account Number (PAN) Card of yourself or your parent(s).

-Note: Validity and veracity of any of these documents can only be questioned when there is a valid reason to believe that such document might have been procured through misrepresentation of facts.
+Note: The validity of these documents can only be questioned if there’s a valid reason to believe they were obtained through misrepresentation.

 b) Permanent Residence

-6. Any Govt.
-Document proving permanent residence since 1950.
+• Any other government document proving permanent residence since 1950.

 c) Local Residence

-2. Voter Identity Card of self or parent(s).
+• Voter Identity Card of yourself or your parent(s).

-8. Pass Book of a Nationalized Bank, Gramin Bank, Post office, or Co-operative Bank.
+• Passbook from a Nationalized Bank, Gramin Bank, Post Office, or Cooperative Bank.

 d) Caste Identity Proof

-2. Copy of old land deed (prior to 1950) specifying community name in that document.
+• Copy of an old land deed (prior to 1950) specifying the community name.

 e) Identity